carpentries-incubator/python-business/_episodes/03-pandas.md

 ```python
 pd.unique(soda['Category'])
 ```
-To see how many unique sodas are there, we can do:
+To see how many unique categories are there, we can do:
 ```
 len(pd.unique(soda['Category']))
 ```